Egggggg/lOSAngeles/journal.md

 ## Day 17

 Redid the way bitmaps are drawn, accidentally realized I had been squishing my characters, and started on the user side of the `draw_bitmap` syscall

+## Day 18

+Fixed the page fault that was happening upon returning to a process (i had my syscalls go straight to a Rust function cause I thought calling it from assembly wouldnt put it on the stack which thinking back doesn't make as much sense as I thought it did)